Frequently asked questions

 When do you deliver?

-At the moment, we do not have fixed delivery days.
 We aim to make deliveries 3 times a week, so once we have your order we will contact you to let you know when we are able to deliver and make sure this is convenient for you.
 We are able to deliver in the evenings if this works best.

 What do you mean by straightforward access?